Hair Loss and Prevention with amino acidsDr. Freibert2018-01-09T18:35:54+00:00

-Each day we naturally shed around one hundred hairs.
+We constantly experience hair loss, because we naturally shed around one hundred hairs every day.

 This is normal and part of the natural renewal process.
 With around 100,000 active hair follicles, losing such a small number daily doesn’t present any visible changes in hair density or coverage.
 However, advanced hair thinning and hair loss affects millions of people throughout the Western world.